developer-zebra/developer-zebra-site/src/emdk-for-xamarin/1-0/samples/barcode/index.md

 ## Opening The Component Sample
 This sample is also included with the EMDK Component, follow this guide to [open Sample included in Component](./component-sample).

+##Loading the Sample Application

+1. Choose a sample and click the **See Details** button.
+2. Now click the **Download** button
+3. Extract the downloaded project zip file.
+4. Navigate to the root of the unzipped project folder and double-click the **.sln** file.
+The project will load in the default IDE for that file type.

+Alternatively, you can Launch your prefered IDE ( Visual Studio or Xamarin Studio ) and load the project via the File > Open menu.

 ##Running The Sample
 ###Visual Studio